Exploited7/outlook-account-creator/README.md

 - run main.py , enjoy using it

 # ❓ Need help
-- Reach me on discord : @justmanooo
+- Reach me on discord or telegram : @justmanooo
 - DO NOT DM FOR DUMB REASONS
 -----------
-- Status : Patched
+- Status : Working - 8/6/2024
-- Selling the updated version on discord , and i will update the free one when the repo reach 100 stars
+- Use capbypass because capsolver is already patched and they asked me to remove it
 -----------
 Outlook account creator / generator Requests based . enjoy using it.